China launches its first unmanned mission to Mars | Technology

 China successfully launched an unmanned probe to Mars on Thursday in its first independent mission to another planet, in a display of its technological prowess and ambition to join an elite club of space-faring nations.
 China's largest carrier rocket, the Long March 5 Y-4, blasted off with the probe at 12:41 p.m.
 (0441 GMT) from Wenchang Space Launch Centre on the southern island of Hainan.

 In 2020, Mars is at its closest to Earth, at a distance of about 55 million km (34 million miles), in a window of about a month that opens once every 26 months.
-The probe is expected to reach Mars in February where it will attempt to land in Utopia Planitia, a vast plain in the northern hemisphere, and deploy a rover to explore the planet for 90 days.
+The probe is expected to reach Mars in February where it will try to land in Utopia Planitia, a plain in the northern hemisphere, and deploy a rover to explore for 90 days.

 "Scientists believe there was an ancient ocean in the southern Utopia Planitia.
 At a place where an ancient ocean and land meet, scientists hope to make a lot of discoveries," Liu said.